 - How does a Summerfuel program prepare me for college?

-- Will I learn anything about applying to college while on a Summerfuel College Experience program?
+- Will I learn anything about applying to college while on a Summerfuel Pre-College program?

 - When I am ready to apply to college, how do I add my attendance at a Summerfuel program to my application packet?